OpenDataServices/developer-docs/code-checklist.md

 If code is speculative, potentially sensitive, or has just not been given the green light our current practice is to build it in private or in personal developers own online repositories (GitHub, BitBucket, etc).

+### 24. Does our code perform under load?

+We should know that our code can handle expected load / file sizes - and fails gracefully e.g. for large files.